camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

 the `CAMUNDA_IDENTITY_ISSUER_BACKEND_URL` value should end with `/v2.0`.

 :::note
 Connectors do not yet support authentication with Microsoft Entra ID as the OIDC provider.
-When using OIDC, please disable Connectors in your deployment (see https://docs.camunda.io/docs/next/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider/).
+When using OIDC, [disable Connectors in your deployment](https://github.com/camunda/camunda-platform-helm/blob/main/charts/camunda-platform/values.yaml#L2572).
 :::

 </TabItem>